Institute for European Environmental Policy

-Institute for European Environmental Policy (IEEP) is an independent, not for profit policy studies institute, a green think tank and a leading centre for the analysis and development of environmental policy in Europe and beyond.
-It has a strong reputation among national and European policy-makers and non-governmental organisations.
-The institute is based in Brussels with a branch office in London and a network of partners in other countries, which are particularly strong in the member states of the EU.
+Institute for European Environmental Policy (IEEP) is an independent, not-for-profit think tank analysing and developing environmental policy in Europe and beyond.
+The institute is based in Brussels with a branch office in London and a network of partners in other countries, particularly members of the EU.
 These include universities, environmental and professional associations in a range of sectors, research institutes and consultancies.
-IEEP brings a non-partisan analytical perspective to policy questions, engaging in both pressing short-term questions and long-term strategic studies.
+IEEP works on both pressing short-term questions and long-term strategic studies.

 History

 IEEP was originally established in Bonn in 1976 by the European Cultural Foundation (ECF).
 Its first director was Konrad von Moltke who believed that an institute in Bonn, whatever it was called, would be seen as a German institute, and that to be truly European it was necessary to have a presence in several European countries.
-So he opened an IEEP office in Paris in 1978 and in London in 1980.
-Von Moltke established a monthly bulletin initially in French and then also in English called ‘The Environment in Europe’.
+So he opened IEEP offices, in Paris in 1978 and in London in 1980.
+Von Moltke established a monthly bulletin initially in French and then also in English called The Environment in Europe.
 This continued for about ten years and was sent to MPs and MEPs, Committees of parliaments that were beginning to take an interest in this new subject of environmental policy, as well as to ministries.

 The London office was initially run as a joint venture with the International Institute for Environment and Development (IIED) that had been founded by Barbara Ward.
-The IEEP ‘office’ consisted of a desk at their premises at Percy Street, then occupied by twenty or so people, including the fledgling Earthscan.
-IEEP London's first director was Nigel Haigh who stayed until 1998.
+The IEEP 'office' consisted of a desk at their premises at Percy Street, then occupied by twenty or so people, including the fledgling Earthscan.
+IEEP London's first director was Nigel Haigh, who stayed until 1998.